nicholaswmin/dyno/README.md

 The stats collector listens for usage of the above APIs and automatically records the values in a Histogram, which is then attached to it's corresponding `task thread`.

-The histogram is made available for logging via the `threads` property of `onTick`.

 > In the following example, `performance.timerify` is used to
 > instrument a function named `fibonacci`.